hyperlane-xyz/v2-docs/apis-and-sdks/token-bridge-api.md

 # Liquidity Layer API

 {% hint style="warning" %}
-The LiquidityLayer API is in beta and deployed only on testnet.
+The LiquidityLayer API is in beta.
 The API is subject to change
 {% endhint %}

-Hyperlane's Liquidity layer will wrap  several token bridges to allow developers to send tokens alongside their message.
+Hyperlane's Liquidity layer wraps token bridges to allow developers to send tokens alongside their message.

 ```mermaid
 %%{ init: {